cs1302uga/cs1302-hw02/README.md

    Fix that specific compile-time error and recompile the code.
 If you notice any logical errors in the code, don't worry about fixing them at this time.

+   **Hint:** You will need to add an `import` statement in this step.

-1. Execute the `find src` command from directly within your `cs1302-hw02` directory.
-You can also use `tree src`.
-The output from `tree src` will contain the same information but will be formatted slightly differently.
-If you use `find`, you should see the following output:
+1. Execute the `tree src` command from directly within your `cs1302-hw02` directory.
+You should see the following output:

    ```
    src
-   src/cs1302
-   src/cs1302/exceptions
-   src/cs1302/exceptions/MyCat.java
-   src/cs1302/exceptions/Printer.java
+   └── cs1302
+       └── exceptions
+           ├── MyCat.java
+           └── Printer.java

+   3 directories, 2 files
    ```

 1. Execute the `find bin` (or `tree bin`) command from directly within your `cs1302-hw02` directory.
 If everything was compiled properly,